Amble: Governance

 During the medieval period, Amble was a part of the liberty held by successive priors of Tynemouth, most of whom faced challenges to their authority from both the Crown and their major tenants.
 The town was ceded to the Crown in 1539, at the time of the Dissolution of the Monasteries.

 Until measures such as the Reform Acts of 1832 and 1867, the electoral franchise was very restricted.
 In the 1826 General Election, there were nine people eligible to vote due to their freehold interests in Amble, of which six actually lived there; another voter lived in Amble but was enfranchised due to freehold interests held elsewhere.
 Twelve voters living in Amble qualified as freeholders or through land occupancy in the 1841 election, whilst another lived there but qualified due to property held elsewhere, and one lived elsewhere but held qualifying property in the township.

 The Amble Local Government District, given the job of looking after the town, was set up around September 1878, the ecclesiastical parish comprising Amble, Hauxley, Gloster Hill and Togston having been formed by splitting from that of Warkworth in 1869 just before completion of the church construction.
 Elections to the nine-member committee followed and it first met on 25 November 1878.
 George W. Beattie was appointed Surveyor and Inspector of Nuisances to the Amble Local Board and Urban Sanitary Authority in January 1879.
 The administration was replaced by Amble Urban District Council which first met on 3 January 1895.
 Amble Urban District Council had nine elected Councillors.
+On 1 April 1974 the urban district was abolished and Amble became part of Alnwick district.

+On 29 November 1976 the civil parish was renamed from "Amble" to "Amble by the Sea".

 On 1 April 2009, the local government structure of Northumberland was reorganised.
 The six former districts were combined with the county to form the unitary authority of Northumberland, based in Morpeth.
 Amble was in the former Alnwick District based in the town of Alnwick.

 An electoral ward of the same name now exists.
 This ward includes Hauxley with a total population at the 2011 Census of 4,565.
 However, some outlying parts of the town are excluded from this Amble ward and are instead combined with Warkworth in a ward named Amble West with Warkworth.